Stable rules create freedom to improve

 ]

-IF NOT ALL(checks)
+IF ALL(checks)

-RETURN FAIL
+RETURN READY_FOR_FITNESS_MEASUREMENT

 END IF

-RETURN PASS
+RETURN HOLD_FOR_SCOPE_NOTE(candidate)

 Source reports used for this guide